-Fortunately, corporate insolvency law includes provisions that work in favour of companies that require some assistance in making their debts more manageable.
+Fortunately, under the Insolvency Act 1986, there are provisions that work in favour of companies that require some assistance in making their debts more manageable.
 In fact you may be able to ease your cash flow problems by committing to a company voluntary arrangement (CVA).

 What are company voluntary arrangements (CVAs)?

 Company voluntary arrangements are a process whereby a company that is struggling to pay its debts is rescued through the negotiation of reduced debt repayments.
 The mechanism of a CVA is intended to give a fighting chance to companies that require a restructuring of their debt repayments in order to survive.

 If your firm enters into a CVA, your company will agree to repay its creditors all or some of the debt you owe them over a fixed period of time.
 If the creditors agree to your CVA, your business will be able to continue trading.

 The first step towards applying for a CVA is to appoint a qualified insolvency practitioner, who will then investigate your finances and calculate how much debt you can pay in a set period of time.
 The legal professional acting on your behalf must prepare this arrangement within one month of their appointment.